Meet Accident Lawyer Patrick S. Montoya

 In addition to his work as a Florida personal injury lawyer, Patrick is deeply involved in his community.
 Patrick was a member of the Executive Committee for the National Conference of Community and Justice (“NCCJ”), Greater Miami Region.
 The Dade Community Foundation awarded Patrick with the “Donor Next Door” Award for his volunteerism with the NCCJ.
 In addition, Patrick hosted the television program, “NCCJ: Your Community and You.”
 He also served on the United States District Court for the Southern District of Florida’s Ad Hoc Committee on Rules and Procedures.

-Patrick served as President of the Inns of Courts Chapter, Dade County Chapter and has received numerous honors and awards, including “Top Up & Comer in South Florida,” South Florida Legal Guide from 2009 – 2013, Florida Rising Stars by SuperLawyers from 2010 – 2013 and Top 40 Lawyers Under 40 by Cystic Fibrosis Foundation, 2009.
-Patrick is also currently Co-chair of the Davidson College Alumni Chapter for the South Florida Region.
+Patrick currently serves as a Director of the Dade County Bar Association, is past-President of the Inns of Courts Chapter, Dade County Chapter and has received numerous honors and awards, including “Top Up & Comer in South Florida,” South Florida Legal Guide from 2009 – 2013, Florida Rising Stars by SuperLawyers from 2010 – 2017 and Top 40 Lawyers Under 40 by Cystic Fibrosis Foundation, 2009.
+Patrick is also currently Co-Chair of the Davidson College Alumni Chapter for the South Florida Region.